HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-03-01-types-of-wallets.md

 ![Wallet](/assets/post_files/technology/advanced/3.0-types-of-wallets/wallet2_D.jpg)
 ![Wallet](/assets/post_files/technology/advanced/3.0-types-of-wallets/wallet2_M.jpg)

-If you are unsure about a wallets main functionality you can read our [introduction to wallets]({{ site.baseurl }}{% post_url /technology/beginner/2020-03-01-wallets %}).
-The main differentiator between the different types of wallets is the physical location your keys are stored in.

 ### Your Mnemonic Phrase

 Your mnemonic phrase is a backup of your private key that is used by most wallets.
 It is a list of random words given to you when creating a wallet, usually 12 or 24.
 If you break or lose a device with a wallet - no matter if mobile, desktop or hardware wallet - your mnemonic phrase is usually your last line of defense against a loss of funds.